cert-manager/csi-driver-spiffe/README.md

    cert-manager the ability to sign against your Trust Domain.
 If a namespace scoped Issuer is desired, then that Issuer must be created in every namespace that Pods will mount volumes from.
-   You must use a Issuer type which is compatible with signing URI SAN certificates and the private does not need to be available to the signer, for example [CA](https://cert-manager.io/docs/configuration/ca/), [Vault](https://cert-manager.io/docs/configuration/vault/),
+   You must use an Issuer type which is compatible with signing URI SAN certificates and the private does not need to be available to the signer, for example [CA](https://cert-manager.io/docs/configuration/ca/), [Vault](https://cert-manager.io/docs/configuration/vault/),